Beliavsky/Burkardt-Fortran-90/README.md

 [test_eigen](https://people.math.sc.edu/Burkardt/f_src/test_eigen/test_eigen.html) Test Matrices for Eigenvalue Analysis.

 [toms384](https://people.math.sc.edu/Burkardt/f77_src/toms384/toms384.html) implements ACM TOMS algorithm 384, for computing the eigenvalues and eigenvectors of a symmetric matrix.

+## Fast Fourier Transform
+[fftpack5](https://people.sc.fsu.edu/~jburkardt/f_src/fftpack5/fftpack5.html) computes Fast Fourier Transforms, by Paul Swarztrauber and Dick Valent.
+Real or complex data can be handled, there are separate routines for forward analysis (data => Fourier coefficients) and backward analysis (Fourier coefficients => data), there are sine and cosine transform routines, there are quarter wave sine and cosine transform routines, and the amount of data is NOT required to be a power of 2.

 ## Fortran Tools